 Kate Lazenby is the Executive Director of The Guild.
 Kate was previously DC2, Chair of the Midlands Branch and Account Lead for Costain Group.
-Kate’s most rent background had been in supporting the power sector with the collation and interpretation of business performance data.
+Kate’s most recent background had been in supporting the power sector with the collation and interpretation of business performance data.
 Producing, maintaining and presenting various reports to different levels of management.
 She has worked for companies such as AMEC, Skanska, Mowlem and Siemens.

 Andrew has held several Board appointments in the energy sector and since 2013 he has worked for J Murphy & Sons as Sector Director for Energy.